The Carsey-Werner Company: DVD distribution

 In 2005/2006, Carsey-Werner was flooded with angry letters from fans of The Cosby Show and Roseanne, complaining about edited episodes.
 Carsey-Werner Distribution eventually decided that seasons 2 of The Cosby Show and Roseanne would be released with uncut shows.
 Roseanne was decided after John Goodman and Roseanne Barr appeared on Larry King Live and a fan called in, asking why Season 1's DVDs contained edited episodes.
 Barr and Goodman did not know about the editing, but Barr said she would talk to the producers.
 It has apparently worked, as there has been no evidence of editing on the Season 2, 3, and 4 sets.

-In 2006, they signed a deal with Magna Entertainment to release The Cosby Show and Roseanne on DVD in Australia.
+In 2006, the company signed a deal with Magna Entertainment to release The Cosby Show and Roseanne on DVD in Australia.

 On May 4, 2011, Mill Creek Entertainment announced that they had signed a deal with Carsey-Werner Productions to re-release 3rd Rock from the Sun, Grounded for Life, Roseanne and That '70s Show on DVD in Region 1.

 As of 2011, the following Carsey-Werner series have been released on DVD: